jakobmoellerdev/sno-ibu-measurements/README.md

 # sno-ibu-measurements

+For detailed instructions on how to reproduce the measurements, please refer to the [Test Setup](TEST_SETUP.md) document.
+This document contains the instructions on how to setup the test environment and how to run the tests.
+It also contains the instructions on how to collect the audit logs from the SNO node that are needed for the analysis.

+## Methodology

 The Startup time can be fitted into 4 categories:

 1. Metal Startup Time (from turning on the Power until BIOS/UEFI bootloader delegates to linux kernel)